linehan/msem/README.md

 ## Rationale
-A common problem in web development is how to provide synchronized interactive behavior to a number of distributed clients in real-time.
-Websockets and `epoll` are solutions, however the solution given here is ideal for long-polling with with limited server resources.
+A common problem in web development is how to provide synchronized interactive behavior to a number of distributed clients without wasting the resources of the web server.
+Websockets and `epoll` are solutions, however the solution given here has all the advantages of using a file descriptor (like `epoll`) with the additional benefits of
+        1. Naturally enforcing queue behavior
+        2. Sleeping processes when they are waiting in the queue
+        3. Providing a timeout after which a process will disappear from the queue
+        4. Performing all these operations in kernel space without necessitating a context switch

 System V semaphores can support a form of kernel queue, in which locked processes are put to sleep until they are popped from the queue.
 This allows